Class: Aws::States::Client

 This operation is eventually consistent.
 The results are best effort and may not reflect very recent updates and changes.

 CreateStateMachine is an idempotent API.
 Subsequent requests won’t create a duplicate resource if it was already created.
-CreateStateMachine's idempotency check is based on the state machine name, definition, type, LoggingConfiguration, and TracingConfiguration.
-The check is also based on the publish and versionDescription parameters.
+CreateStateMachine's idempotency check is based on the state machine name, definition, type, LoggingConfiguration, TracingConfiguration, and EncryptionConfiguration The check is also based on the publish and versionDescription parameters.
 If a following request has a different roleArn or tags, Step Functions will ignore these differences and treat it as an idempotent request of the previous.
 In this case, roleArn and tags will not be updated, even if they are different.

 Examples: